 A deduction reduces your taxable income, lowering the amount of income you will be taxed on.
 The CRA provides detailed information on both federal and province-/territory-specific deductions.
 Deductions exist for Canadian Armed Forces personnel and police members, Registered Pension Plan holders, Registered Retirement Savings Plan contributors, and more.
 There may be others that you qualify for.
 Check this list or call the CRA at 1-800-959-8281.

 Frequently asked questions

-Yes, Alberta tax brackets are incremental, and the more you earn the more you pay.
-However, you have to make more than $131,220 to pay more than 10%.
+Yes, Alberta tax brackets are incremental, and the more you earn, the more you pay.
+However, everyone earning $142,292 or less pays the same amount: 10%.

 Yes, the rate of tax increases as the amount of income increases.